rgjha/QCBC_200623/README.md

 # QCBC_200623

- Associated notebooks and the talk for author's talk at Quantum Computing Bootcamp 2023, Jefferson Lab.
+ Associated notebooks and the talk at Quantum Computing Bootcamp 2023, Jefferson Lab.
  The webpage is: https://www.jlab.org/conference/QCBC23